 X-Ray Reflectivity (XRR)

 XRR is a non-contact technique that allows the determination of the surface roughness, as well as film thickness and density.
-It can probe a stack of thin layers of different materials and provide the roughness at the interface and surface as well as their respective thicknesses and densities.
-XRR resolution is 1% of the result and the roughness provided is the average on the area analyzed, usually a few mm in diameter.
-XRR is particularly adapted for low-roughness materials.
-Several points can be measured to map samples such as wafers.
+It can probe a stack of thin layers of different materials and provide the roughness at the interface and surface, as well as their respective thicknesses and densities.
+XRR's resolution is 1% of the result, and the roughness provided is the average on the area analyzed, usually a few mm in diameter.
+XRR is particularly well-suited for low-roughness materials.
+Several points can be measured to map samples, such as wafers.

 Profilometry and optical profilometry

-Optical profilometry is a non-contact method whereas profilometry is a contact one which uses a stylus to scan the surface.
-It provides a topography mapping with nanoscale resolution.
-Both can be used for a wide variety of samples and have the advantage of easily measuring much larger areas compared to AFM.
+Optical profilometry is a non-contact method, whereas profilometry is a contact method that uses a stylus to scan the surface and provides a topography mapping with nanoscale resolution.
+Both can be used for a wide variety of samples and have the advantage of easily measuring much larger areas than AFM.
 Optical profilometry is usually a much quicker solution than profilometry.